 Our lab uses a variety of quantitative and empirical tools to investigate the dynamics of marine populations and communities across a range of spatial and temporal scales.

-Current research topics in our lab include methods to detect short-term changes in the size structure of fish populations due to changes in fishery management, the effects of coastal hypoxia on fishery monitoring and management, the role of nonconsumptive (fear) effects of predators on fishery populations, and the ability of sea turtles to adapt mating systems to a warming climate.
+Current research topics in our lab include the adaptive management of marine protected areas, the effects of coastal hypoxia on fishery monitoring and management, the role of nonconsumptive (fear) effects of predators on fishery populations, the effect of age and growth estimation error on fishery stock assessments, and the ability of sea turtles to adapt mating systems to a warming climate.

 In all of our work, we acknowledge and are cognizant of the systemic oppression that is present in the world at large and in academia specifically.
 In our lab, we strive to educate ourselves and reduce barriers for inclusion in our lab and our department.
 We aim to ‘become comfortable being uncomfortable,’ because that discomfort will push us to do the ongoing work to improve ourselves.
 As a lab, we have agreed upon a list of actionable items to translate these views to actual change.
 For more info, see our Diversity Statement.